 3. Do Tip Off the Police

-Always notify the police if you're going on vacation.
-No need to let the cops know about a weekend getaway, but do call them if you're leaving town for longer than a week.
+Consider notifying the police if you're going on vacation.
+No need to let the cops know about a weekend getaway, but do call them if you're leaving town for longer than a week or two.
 It's possible the police may go out of their way to drive by your house while on patrol, especially if you live in a small town.
 If you have a security alarm, leave a house key and the code with someone you trust, and provide the police and alarm company with their name and phone number.
 You may also want to contact your local neighborhood watch program if there's one in your area.

 4. Curtains Closed -- or Open?